top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

 The Duckietown should go forward and then stop.

-Step 4: When the Duckiebot has stopped, you have 10 seconds to replace it at a distance of approximately 2 meters of the chessboard.
+Step 4: When the Duckiebot has stopped, you have 10 seconds to replace it again at a distance of approximately 2 meters of the chessboard.
 Wait for the Duckiebot to move forward again.

 Step 5: When the Duckiebot stops, and the node shuts down, unmount the USB drive :